Menu

-New Research on Buffer Plantings Seeks to Reduce Plastic Waste, Maintenance Costs, and the Mortality of Planted Trees and Shrubs.
+An Update on Research Seeks to Reduce Plastic Waste, Maintenance Costs, and the Mortality of Planted Trees and Shrubs

 Wasteful spending, pollution, and the restoration of healthy streams have something in common: poorly executed tree plantings.
 Around the world, billions of dollars are spent on tree plantings to combat climate change, improve water and air quality, and provide a variety of environmental and human health benefits.
 However, a focus on planting rates rather than survival rates has meant many (often most) of those trees and dollars have been wasted.

-About 20 years ago, understanding the important role of streamside forests in protecting waterways and the clean fresh water that feeds them, Stroud Water Research Center scientists sought to reforest a portion of its research stream, White Clay Creek.
+Understanding the crucial role of streamside forests in protecting waterways and the clean fresh water that feeds them, Stroud Water Research Center scientists sought to reforest a portion of its research stream, White Clay Creek, beginning in 1989.
 At the time, the tree survival rate was only 20%.

 In response to those depressing odds, Bern Sweeney, Ph.D., former director and distinguished research scientist emeritus, began researching methods to improve the growth and survival of planted trees.
 His experiments and others have yielded a fourfold increase in tree survival and a doubling of tree growth.
 Best practices based on this research are now part of the guidelines for multiple U.S. Department of Agriculture programs that offer financial incentives for environmental enhancements.